The Rev. Phil Brochard

 Phil (he/him) joined the staff as the 12th Rector of All Souls in 2008.
 Phil is a native of the Bay Area, having been born in San Francisco and grown up in Oakland.
 He completed his undergraduate work in media and education at the University of California, Berkeley, and worked in broadcasting in Los Angeles and San Francisco.
 Sponsored for ordination from the Diocese of California, he received his Masters of Divinity at the General Theological Seminary, gaining a national perspective on the Episcopal Church.
 He came to All Souls from St. Paul’s Episcopal Church in Walnut Creek, where he served as the Associate Rector.

-Beyond church, Phil loves spending time outdoors in many forms.
-He coaches his teenage sons’ ultimate frisbee team, is continually looking for excellent spots for fly fishing, and enjoys backpacking in the Sierras.
+Beyond church, Phil loves spending time outdoors in many forms––fly fishing in rivers, kayaking on lakes, and backpacking in the Sierras.
 He and his family are slowly but surely visiting as many national parks and minor league ballparks as they can.

 phil@allsoulsparish.org